geomagpy/IMBOT/README.md

 (POSSIBLE ISSUE: if a records had level2 and after updates only reaches level1.
 New update is not considered.)
 - mount 1sec-step2
 - upload data with local level2 reports based on rsync

+## Appendix 2: Defining Referee and Observatory mailing lists

+Referee mailing lists should be named as follows: refereelist_second.cfg Alternatively a year can be used as well: refereelist_second_2021.cfg Lists with year are primarily used for the analysis of a specific data set of this year.
+If no yearly list is found then the standard refereelist_second is used.
+Rename old refereelists if you want to keep to keep but dont use them, i.e. refereelist_second_2020old.cfg

+Mailing adresses for the observatories are obtained in the following order:

+1. mailinglist.cfg
+2. localmailrep.json
+3. mail addresses extracted from the one-minute submissions (readme file)

+Mailing addresses extracted from the one-minute submissions are also stored locally in a json file called localmailrep.json.
+This is important as step3 one-minute data has no readme files any more.